AleksanderRadziszewski/Permutation/README.md

 ## Input Format

 The first line of input contains , T the number of test cases.
-Each of the next  lines contains .
+Each of the next  lines contains w .

 ## Constraints